supermeap123/SplinterTreev4/README.md

 - `!clearcontext [hours]` - Clear conversation history, optionally specify hours (Admin only).
 - `!help` - Display the help message with available commands and models.

+### Router Commands
+- `!router_activate` - Make Router respond to all messages in the current channel (Admin only).
+- `!router_deactivate` - Stop Router from responding to all messages in the current channel (Admin only).

 ### System Prompt Variables
 When setting custom system prompts, you can use these variables:
 - `{MODEL_ID}`: The AI model's name.